labibswr/Stranded/README.md

 Failure of the resurrection game will result in "game over" and the user will have to replay back at level 1.

 # Steps to Run:
-1. Download the full repository on your machine.
+1. Download the full repository as a zip folder on your machine.
 2. Open with any Python interpreter or IDE (Visual Studio, Pycharm, etc.)
 3. After initializing the Python interpreter, install the Python package "pygame" to your interpreter/virtual environment
 4. Run the file "main.py"